Universal Time-Entanglement Trade-off in Open Quantum Systems: Introduction

 Further, for systems with non-maximal steady state entanglement, we prove an inequality that sets a lower bound on the preparation time of the steady state.
 This bound shows that the time required to reach the steady state grows exponentially in the Renyi-2 entanglement entropy of the steady state.
 The general setup we consider [c.f.~\cref{fig:1}] also directly constrains a broad class of measurement and feedback protocols, whose unconditional dynamics result in steady state entanglement.
 We thus establish a fundamental trade-off between steady state entanglement generation and relaxation times for an extremely wide class of non-unitary dynamics.
 Note that previous work on open systems has established relations between steady state correlations and the dissipative gap \cite{Kastoryano2013,Brandao2015,Poulin2010}; however, unlike our work, these results only apply in the thermodynamic limit, and do not connect bipartite entanglement and relaxation times.

-Our result has deep implications for the general techniques of reservoir engineering and autonomous feedback \cite{Poyatos1996, Plenio2002}.
+Our result has strong implications for the general techniques of reservoir engineering and autonomous feedback \cite{Poyatos1996, Plenio2002}.
 Such approaches are ubiquitous in quantum information processing, and involve employing tailored dissipative processes to prepare and stabilize useful quantum steady states.
 Perhaps the most common kind of target states here are those with long-range entanglement (see e.g.~\cite{Kraus2004,Schirmer2010,Stannigel2012,ZipilliPRL2013,Motzoi2016,Ma2017,Ma2019,Doucet2020,Zippilli2021,Agusti2022,Govia2022,Brown2022,Angeletti2023, lingenfelter2023,Diehl2008,Kraus2008,Diehl2011,Pocklington2022,Zippilli2015,Ma2017}).
 While extremely powerful, reservoir engineering is only practically effective if the relevant relaxation rates are sufficiently fast (otherwise intrinsic, uncontrolled dissipative processes will corrupt the eventual steady state).
 Our fundamental entanglement-time trade-off directly applies to this setting.
-Previous work had phenomenologically seen evidence of such a trade-off in a variety of different schemes; i.e.,~the preparation time would diverge as the steady state was engineered to have maximal entanglement \cite{Doucet2020,Govia2022,Pocklington2022,Brown2022}.
+Previous work had phenomenologically seen evidence of such a trade-off in a variety of different schemes; i.e.,~the preparation time would diverge as the steady state was engineered to have maximal entanglement \cite{Govia2022,Pocklington2022,Brown2022}.
 In the simplest, specific case of two qubits, this trade-off could be connected to an effective conservation of angular momentum that emerged in the maximum entanglement limit \cite{Brown2022}.
 Our results establish the origin of this trade-off in the most general many-body setting, and have far-reaching implications on the design of optimal entanglement stabilization protocols.
+Note that for two qubits, studies have shown how to evade dynamical slowdown by using additional energy levels \cite{Doucet2020,Brown2022}.
+Such an approach effectively changes the local Hilbert space dimensions (and thus the maximum possible amount of entanglement), and thus a version of our bound still applies.